-Westchester Burger Company has been serving specialty burgers to hungry Westchester area residents in White Plains (since 2010), Rye Brook (since 2011) and now Mt.
-Kisco (since March 2012) West Nyack ( since 2013).
+Westchester Burger Company has been serving specialty burgers to hungry Westchester area residents in White Plains (since 2010), Scarsdale (2019) and West Nyack ( since 2013).

 “I’ve been working on it for about three years now, at least three years,” DiFeo said.
 “I love burgers personally, it is just a thought I had for a long time, to do something unique and different and that’s how I came up with this concept.”

 After opening successful restaurants Graziella’s and Blue with family members, DiFeo set out on his own with the Westchester Burger Company (WBC).
 So far the venture has been a resounding success, as the West Harrison resident’s burger has already piled up some local awards and has customers buzzing.